Table of Contents

 To use the GPX files, you will need an app on your GPS enabled smartphone.

-Download the GPX files directly on the smartphone you will be using.
-Otherwise, if downloading the files on your computer, store them in a cloud folder where you can access the files from your device, or email them as attachments to yourself so you can open the email attachment on your phone or tablet device.
+Otherwise, if downloading the files on your computer, store them in a cloud folder so you can also access the files from your device, or email them as attachments to yourself so you can open the email attachment on your phone.

 Finally, you need to upload the GPX file into your app, ready to use.

-We can’t possibly describe how to use GPX files on all apps and devices, so the instructions below apply to GaiaGPS, which is our recommended app.
+We can’t possibly describe how to use GPX files on all apps and devices, this video with instructions applies to GaiaGPS (our recommended app) on an iPhone.
 You may be able to adapt this to other apps.

 Now is a good time to make sure you fully understand how to use your app, before you head out to explore (there are tutorial videos on the GaiaGPS website).

-Don’t forget to download offline maps for the area before you leave home.
+Don’t forget to download offline maps for the area before you leave home, as many of our walks and 4WD treks are remote with no mobile coverage.
 And share your route with your emergency contact and your expected return time.

 What GPS device and app do you recommend?

-We recommend GaiaGPS Premium for use on a GPS-enabled smartphone or tablet.
+We recommend GaiaGPS for use on a GPS-enabled smartphone, computer or tablet.
 GaiaGPS also supports Android Auto and Apple CarPlay.

 For offline use, you will need to subscribe to GaiaGPS Premium version.
 The Premium version also includes the NSW state government topographic maps, and other useful map layers.